jittat/aiep-documents/content/en/docs/master/computer/_index.md

 ## Key Highlights

 -  **AI and Beyond**: While the AIEP emphasizes AI, this track welcomes students interested in broader computer engineering fields such as:
-  - Computer architecture and embedded systems
+  - Computer networks and embedded systems
+  - Computer architecture
+  - High-performance computing
+  - Advanced AI
   - Cybersecurity and networks
   - Software systems and development methodologies
-  - Computer vision and human-computer interaction

--  **Flexible Curriculum**: Customize your learning path with elective courses aligned with your interests and career goals.

--  **Research and Industry Integration**: Opportunities to collaborate with faculty on cutting-edge research or apply your knowledge in industry-driven projects.
+-  **Deep Research**: Opportunities to collaborate with faculty on cutting-edge research or apply your knowledge in industry-driven projects.

 -  **For Future Technologists**: Ideal for students seeking careers in research, product development, system design, or doctoral studies.